Now songwriter and leader of his own band "Dougie Burns & The Cadillacs"

-Dougie has been one half of the Acoustic Blues Duo Bluebelly for around 15 years.
+Dougie has also been one half of the Acoustic Blues Duo Bluebelly for around 15 years.
 He has toured with Seasick Steve and supported many artists including Albert Lee, Iain McNabb, Nine Below Zero, Dona Oxford and many others.

-Dougie is also available for house concerts.
+Dougie is also available for house concerts when this is allowed again.

 DON'T JUST TAKE MY WORD FOR IT